ramyakurva/About-Me/README.md

 ### Happy to see you here! &nbsp;

-Hello!
 I'm an aspiring Data Analyst with a background in Electronics and Communication Engineering.
 I am passionate about working with data, discovering insights, and solving real-world problems through analytics.